TotallyNotChase/glitch-this/README.md

   pip3 install -r requirements.txt
   ```

+*OR*, if you're a wizard and don't need no help, download just the `glitch_this.py` standalone script and invoke it!

 That's it!
 You can now use the script and/or the library!

 ## Usage - `glitch_this.py`